 DUI Under 21

-Driving Under the Influence by a Minor or "DUI" is not the same as Driving While Intoxicated or "DWI."
-Driving Under the Influence is a law found in the Texas Alcoholic Beverage Code which applies only to persons younger than 21.
-Section 106.041 prohibits anyone under the age of 21 from operating a motor vehicle in a public place while they have any "detectable amount of of alcohol" in their system.
-Evidence confirming the presence of alcohol in a minor's system may be developed by a breath or blood test; however, it often comes solely from a police officer’s testimony that they smelled alcohol on the minor's breath.
+Driving under the influence by a minor or “DUI” is not the same as driving while intoxicated or “DWI.”
+Driving under the influence is a law found in the Texas Alcoholic Beverage Code, which applies only to persons younger than 21.
+Section 106.041 prohibits anyone under the age of 21 from operating a motor vehicle in a public place while they have any “detectable amount of alcohol” in their system.
+Evidence confirming the presence of alcohol in a minor’s system may be developed by a breath or blood test; however, it often comes solely from a police officer’s testimony that they smelled alcohol on the minor’s breath.

 This is an oddly named law in that the name suggests that in order to commit the offense you must be under the influence of alcohol in your system.
 In fact, there is no such requirement in the statute, and “under the influence” is not an element of the offense.
 If there is found to be any detectable amount of alcohol in your system, no matter how small the amount, then you are subject to prosecution for the offense.

-Driving Under the Influence by a Minor is a serious charge that unfortunately is not investigated as thoroughly as the higher level offense of Driving While Intoxicated.
-While DWI investigations typically involve field sobriety testing, breath testing, and often blood testing, DUI under 21 investigations may not involve anything more than the officer concluding they smelled alcohol.
-An inadequate investigation or the minor's actual innocence may give rise various legal and factual defenses.
+Driving under the influence by a minor is a serious charge that unfortunately is not investigated as thoroughly as the higher level offense of driving while intoxicated.
+While DWI investigations typically involve field sobriety testing, breath testing and often blood testing, DUI under 21 investigations may not involve anything more than the officer concluding they smelled alcohol.
+An inadequate investigation or the minor’s actual innocence may give rise to various legal and factual defenses.

-- No alcohol in minor's system due to passage of time;
+- No alcohol in the minor’s system due to the passage of time

 - Minor was not in a public place.

-An experienced DUI defense attorney will work with you to identify the defenses and present those defenses to the City of Frisco Municipal Court prosecutor or to a judge or jury.
-Frisco DUI defense lawyer Waren Price will work with you to identify defenses in your case and develop a strategy to insure the best outcome.
+The experienced DUI defense attorney will work with you to identify the defenses and present those defenses to the city of Frisco Municipal Court prosecutor or to a judge or jury.
+Frisco DUI defense lawyer Waren Price will work with you to identify defenses in your case and develop a strategy to ensure the best outcome.

 If you or your child has a DUI charge that has been referred to the Frisco Municipal Court, call Frisco DUI defense attorney Waren Price.
-The City of Frisco Municipal Court Judge will hold your child accountable if that is the right thing in their case.
-You need to insure that your child's rights are protected, and that they receive an effective defense.
+The city of Frisco Municipal Court Judge will hold your child accountable if that is the right thing in their case.
+You need to ensure that your child’s rights are protected and that they receive an effective defense.